First Baptist Church

 What is the service like?

 Our worship services are a mix of traditional hymns, Scripture put to music, and contemporary Christian songs.
+We have piano accompaniment.
 Lyrics are projected on a screen.
 Music is available in hymnal or in print for those who prefer.
 Worship videos and other live music are also part of our morning worship experience.
-There is a kid’s talk that often incorporates puppets.
-Pastor Phil is an engaging and energetic speaker.
+Pastor Huggins is an engaging and energetic speaker.
 The average sermon is 30 minutes and the total service just over an hour.
 He preaches expositionally, primarily using the KJV.
 The congregation uses a wide variety of translations.
 Prayer is an important part of our worship.
 During the service there is a time to share prayer requests, answered prayer, and testimonies of the work of God.
 These are then covered in prayer.
-The bulletin contains a weekly prayer list.
-We celebrate the Lord's Supper, i.e., Communion, the first Sunday of every month and on Christmas Eve.
+A weekly updated prayer list is available.
+We celebrate the Lord's Supper, i.e., Communion, the first Sunday of every month.
 Communion is open to all those trusting in Christ alone for their salvation.